microsoft/winget-cli/doc/windows/package-manager/package/repository.md

 ### Step 5: Create a pull request

-After you push your changes, return to [https://github.com/microsoft/winget-pkgs](https://github.com/microsoft/winget-pkgs) and create a pull request to merge your fork or branch to the main branch.
+After you push your changes, return to [https://github.com/microsoft/winget-pkgs](https://github.com/microsoft/winget-pkgs) and create a **pull request** to merge your fork or branch to the main branch.

 ![picture of pull request tab](images\pull-request.png)

-## Validation process
+## Submission process

-When you create a pull request, this will start an automation process that validates the manifest and processes your pull request.
-We add labels to your pull request so you can track progress.
+When you create a **pull request**, this will start an automated process that validates the manifests and verifies your **pull request**.
+During this process we will run tests against the installer and installed binaries to validate the submission.

-### Submission expectations
+We add labels to your **pull request** so you can track its progress.
+For more information on labels and the process see [Windows Package Manager validation](.\winget-validation.md).

-All application submissions to the Windows Package Manager repository should be well-behaved.
-Here are some expectations for submissions:
+Once complete, the submission will be automatically merged and the application will get added to the Windows Package Manager catalog.

-* The manifest complies with the [schema requirements](manifest.md#manifest-contents).
-* All URLs in the manifest lead to safe websites.
-* The installer and application are virus free.
-The package may be identified as malware by mistake.
-If you believe it's a false positive you can submit the installer to the defender team for analysis from [here](https://www.microsoft.com/wdsi/filesubmission).
-* The application installs and uninstalls correctly for both administrators and non-administrators.
-* The installer supports non-interactive modes.
-* All manifest entries are accurate and not misleading.
-* The installer comes directly from the publisher's website.

-### Pull request labels

-During validation, we apply a series of labels to our pull request to communicate progress.

-* **Needs: author feedback**: There is a failure with the submission.
-We will reassign pull request back to you.
-If you do not address the issue within 10 days, we will close the pull request.
-* **Manifest-Validation-Error**: The submitted manifest contains a syntax error.
-* **URL-Validation-Error**: One or more URLs in the submission failed [SmartScreen](/windows/security/threat-protection/microsoft-defender-smartscreen/microsoft-defender-smartscreen-overview) validation.
-* **Binary-Validation-Error**: The submitted application installer failed virus scan testing or there is a hash mismatch.
-* **Pull-Request-Error**: There is a problem with the pull request.
-For example, the folder structure does not have the [required format](#step-3-add-your-manifest-to-the-local-repository).
-* **Validation-Error**: The submitted application failed a general validation test.
-* **Validation-Installation-Error**: The submitted application failed install testing.
-* **Validation-Uninstall-Error**: The submitted application failed uninstall testing.
-* **Validation-Virus-Scan-Error**: The submitted application failed virus scan testing.
-* **Azure-Pipeline-Passed**: The manifest has completed the first portion of validation.
-After this step, your pull request is assigned to our test team for final validation.
-* **Validation-Completed**: The validation is complete and your pull request will be merged.
+If there is ever an error during the process, you will be notified and our labels and bot will assist you in fixing your submission.
+For the list of common errors, see [Windows Package Manager validation](.\winget-validation.md).